dandan950/Project-Data-Science-in-Bioinformatics-/README.md

 `main.py` could connect snakefile, pangolin and display result.</br>
 `env.sh` Configuration Environment</br>
-You should use the following step:
+You should use the following steps:
 ```
 bash env.sh
 ```